rohanbatrain/second-brain-tools-2022/README.md

 # 2023

-Hotfixing the pypi package with v0.0.4 due to a slight change in naming scheme of github repositories due to which the build was not working on any python environment.
-Further, support has been seized for pypy37.
+I am releasing a hotfix for the PyPI package, version 0.0.4.
+This update addresses a minor issue caused by a change in the naming scheme of GitHub repositories, which was preventing the package from building properly in all Python environments.
+Additionally, I would like to inform you that support for pypy37 has been discontinued.

 # EOL